Here I’ll be reviewing the TaylorMade RSi 2 iron.

 What are the features?

-- “Inverted Cone Technology” effectively increases ball speeds over a large area of the face around the sweet spot
+This effectively increases ball speeds over a large area of the face around the sweet spot.

-- LONG IRONS (3-5): Tungsten weighting low in the toe for increased ball speed and a higher launch
+These have tungsten weighting low in the toe for increased ball speed and a higher launch.

-- MID IRONS (6-7): High-strength, thin-face steel construction for high speed and consistency
+These have a high-strength, thin-face steel construction for high speed and consistency.

-- SHORT IRONS (8-9): Forged carbon steel face with milled grooves for soft feel and control
+These have a forged carbon steel face with milled grooves for soft feel and control.

-- WEDGES: Fully forged 1025 carbon steel wedge for greatly improved feel and precision
+These are fully forged and made of 1025 carbon steel for greatly improved feel and precision.

 |Name||Loft||Length (Steel / Graphite)||Lie||Offset||Swing Weight (Steel / Graphite)||Hand|